Chirag0160/Predicting-Flower-Species-/README.md

 # Predicting-Flower-Species-
 # Overview
-Welcome to my calculator project!
-This project is a simple yet functional calculator built using HTML, CSS, and JavaScript.
+Welcome to my Predicting flower species ml model project!
+This project is a simple yet functional built using Python and different python libraries and machine learning models.
 It was completed as part of my internship at Coding Samurai.

 # Technologies Used
 - PYTHON: Used for Creating machine learning model.